wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/app-service-web-app-performance-test.md

 	ms.date="09/11/2015"
 	wacn.date=""/>

-# Performance test your Azure web site under <!-- deleted by customization load --><!-- keep by customization: begin --> loada <!-- keep by customization: end -->
+# Performance test your Azure web app under <!-- deleted by customization load --><!-- keep by customization: begin --> loada <!-- keep by customization: end -->

-Check your web site's performance before you launch it or deploy updates to production.
+Check your web app's performance before you launch it or deploy updates to production.
 That way, you can better assess whether your app is ready for release.
 Feel more confident that your app can handle the traffic during peak use or at your next marketing push.